scizen9/SEDM-Docs/source/Efficiency.rst

 <fig-delta_waves>`) and have a trend that differs from that generated using
 the functional form.
-Compare the figure above with the :ref:`first efficiency curve <fig-efficiency>` and you will see that at 500 nm, the efficiency increases by 0.5%, but the overall efficiency goes down.
+Compare the figure above with the :ref:`first efficiency curve <fig-efficiency>` and you will see that at 500 nm, the efficiency increases by 0.5%, but the peak efficiency goes down.
 If you compare the green and blue curves in :ref:`figure two above
 <fig-delta_waves>`, you can see that the largest differences occur around
 pixel zero and pixel 200.
 Referring to :ref:`figure one above